What Is Codependency in Addiction, and Why Is It Harmful?

 The worst thing society can do to an enabler is shame him, but that’s what has happened in recent years.
 Codependent people have been made to feel like they’re stupid or that the addiction is somehow their fault.
 Of all the negative emotions they’re grappling with, guilt and shame usually top the list.

 The best remedy for poor self-esteem from codependency is the word of God.
 The Bible says that you are fearfully and wonderfully made in God’s image.
 You are God’s child.
 In Christ, with whom you are a coheir of all the treasures in heaven, you are full, complete and one with him in mind and spirit.
 You are set apart, chosen, holy and of royal lineage.
 You’re a child of the king.
 That same king also calls you his friend.

 Some mental health experts have even implied that over-loving an addict adds fuel to the fire.
 Biblically, it is impossible to love someone too much.
 Just ask Jesus.

 However, God intended relationships to be mutually supportive and beneficial.
 Each partner’s strengths offset the other’s weaknesses.
 Neither one gets all the attention.
 And sometimes acting in love means saying, “no.”

 The idea is not to ease the suffering of one who is on the path to self-destruction.
 It is to see that they get on a better path.

 If you suspect that you might be enabling addiction, you need help just as urgently as the addict does.
 You can’t keep up these exhausting behaviors forever, and your loved one might never confront their own disease without your good decision-making and composure.

 Don’t wait until life spirals out of control to seek help.
 Don’t wait for your loved one to have an accident, lose a good job, experience financial crisis or face legal or physical health problems.

 God longs to heal addictions and broken relationships.
-Contact St. Gregory Retreat Centers today to find out how you can be useful and supportive during your loved one’s upcoming journey to recovery.
+Contact St. Gregory Recovery Center today to find out how you can be useful and supportive during your loved one’s upcoming journey to recovery.